AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 References
 ^^^^^^^^^^
-SOFiA-py is based on the Matlab/C++ toolbox [SOFiA](https://github.com/fietew/sofia-toolbox) by Benjamin Bernschütz.
+The *sound_field_analysis* toolbox is based on the Matlab/C++ `Sound Field Analysis Toolbox (SOFiA) toolbox`_ by Benjamin Bernschütz.
 For more information you may refer to the original publication:

 [1] `Bernschütz, B., Pörschmann, C., Spors, S., and Weinzierl, S. (2011).
 SOFiA Sound Field Analysis Toolbox.
 Proceedings of the ICSA International Conference on Spatial Audio <http://spatialaudio.net/sofia-sound-field-analysis-toolbox-2/>`_